jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/_index.md

 ## Workshop summary

 * Virtual - Send mock AWS analogue telemetry to AWS IoT
-* Virtual - Build real time analogue guages Kibana
+* Virtual - Build real time analogue gauges Kibana
-* Virtual or Real - Take screen captures of the analog guages for training data
+* Virtual or Real - Take screen captures of the analog gauges for training data
-* Deploy a sample model that can detect a Kibana guage on a Deeplens camera
+* Deploy a sample model that can detect a Kibana gauge on a Deeplens camera
 * Label the images with Amazon Sagemaker ground truth
-* Build a custom model with Sagemaker that can read the guage values
+* Build a custom model with Sagemaker that can read the gauge values
 * Invoke an endpoint client
 * View the real time dashboard with dial data